 Living a sustainable lifestyle has become a way of life here in New York City, and Brooklyn Grange is making it even easier to keep up healthy habits.
 This stunning rooftop farm in the heart of the concrete jungle offers more than skyline views and fresh produce, and you’re going to want to add it to your must-visit list this summer.

 Brooklyn Grange is an urban farm in Brooklyn with a focus on making a positive social and ecological impact on the community.
-Brooklyn Grange grows and harvests about 50,000 pounds of produce every year at their 2 rooftop locations (Long Island City and Brooklyn Navy Yard).
+Brooklyn Grange grows and harvests about 80,000 pounds of produce every year at their three rooftop locations (Long Island City, Brooklyn Navy Yard, and Sunset Park).
 They also produce their own local honey and hot sauce, fresh from the farm.
 Not only is their produce sold wholesale to a number of top New York restaurants, including Lafayette, Upland, Gramercy Tavern and Balaboosta, but they also sell to the public at their weekend farmers markets.
 If you can’t get enough of BG’s produce, consider becoming a member of their CSA program, which runs for 23 weeks beginning in May.

 Brooklyn Grange hosts a range of workshops, yoga classes, dinners, farm visits, tours, talks, and team-building retreats.
 You can also rent out the incredible space for private parties, from birthdays to weddings.

-Farm tours are available at both locations ($10 per person) and last for an hour.
-They’re hosted on Saturdays at 11 AM or 12:30 PM at the Long Island City location and Wednesdays at 10 AM or 11:30 AM the Brooklyn Navy Yard location.
+Farm tours are available at all three locations ($18 per person) and last for 45 minutes.
 Advanced registration is required.
-If you want to make a spontaneous trip to the farm, the Long Island City location is hosting Open Houses (FREE) every Saturday from May 20th through October 21st from 11 AM to 4 PM.
+If you want to make a spontaneous trip to the farm, the Sunset Park location hosts them every Sunday from 11:00 AM – 4:00 PM.

 To get a full farm learning experience, get your ticket to a unique hands-on workshop (prices vary).
 You can learn how to plant your own urban garden or green wall, make fresh flower crowns, create your own bicycle-powered gelato — even take an intro to Beekeeping.
 All of their workshops can also be made into private experiences.